fagoner/QuartzDotnetWeb/README.md

 ```

 #### Configure Cron/Schedule
-To update the value, go to `Starpup.cs`, search for the following code
+To update the value, go to `Startup.cs`, search for the following code

 ```
     ...